1. Chef Winston’s Modern Japanese example menu:

 - You can preview this menu, provide feedback, and advise of any menu & event changes along the way.

-What’s the difference between a dégustation and a tasting menu?
+What’s the difference between a dégustation and a chef’s tasting menu?

-There is no difference between a tasting menu and a degustation.
-Dégustation is simply the French term for a tasting menu.
-Both refer to a series of small dishes that allow you to sample a chef’s signature cooking style, a restaurant’s speciality, or a type of cuisine.
+There is no difference between a chef’s tasting menu and a degustation.
+Dégustation is simply the French word for a tasting menu.
+Both refer to a series of small dishes that allow you to sample a chef’s signature cooking style, a restaurant’s specialty, gastronomic trends, every dish’s flavour, or a type of cuisine.

 Does a dégustation menu get served individually?